Who is a Tax Advisor? Meaning, Roles, and How to Become One

 Accountant

-In-depth knowledge of income tax, GST, and regulatory frameworks.
+In-depth knowledge of income tax, GST, and other tax regulations

-Can represent clients before tax authorities or tribunals (if registered).
+Can represent clients before tax authorities during audits or disputes, if suitably qualified

 Common tax advisory challenges and solutions